elasticio/xml-component/README.md

 ```

 #### Environment variables
 * `MAX_FILE_SIZE`: *optional* - Controls the maximum size of an attachment to be read or written in MB.

   Defaults to 10 MB where 1 MB = 1024 * 1024 bytes.
+* `EIO_REQUIRED_RAM_MB`: *optional* - You can increase memory usage limit for component if you going to work with big files

+  Defaults to 256 MB where 1 MB = 1024 * 1024 bytes.

 ## Actions